What is End-of-Life Essentials?

 What does EOLE provide?

-EOLE essentials currently provides 6 education modules, which will increase to 9 modules by 2019.
+EOLE essentials currently provides 10 education modules.
 Topics to date include:

 - Responding to concerns